MaoKo/FGFX/README.md

 	.
 Allow list elements in FGFP with { ... }
 	.
 Allow several alias for the same terminal
 	.
 Improve the algorithm for constructing the LALR parsing table .
+Change the name display to gen
+	.
+Add error recovery mechanism
+	.
 Learn MarkDown :)